albertodonato/query-exporter/README.rst

   sudo snap install query-exporter

-The snap provides both the ``query-exporter`` command and a deamon instance of the command, managed via a Systemd service.
+The snap provides both the ``query-exporter`` command and a daemon instance of the command, managed via a Systemd service.

 To configure the daemon: